arunprabusiva/multiflow-cli/docs/CORPORATE-INSTALL.md

 ---

-**✅ MultiFlow works in corporate environments - choose the method that works for your restrictions!**
+**✅ Multimflow works in corporate environments - choose the method that works for your restrictions!**